Please wait

 1. Mathematics Reinvented—No More Fear

 Under CBC, math became optional in senior school—a move that sparked debate.
-CBE brings it back as compulsory but with flexibility:
+CBE brings it back as compulsory but with flexibility: STEM students will take pure mathematics, while Arts & Sports Science / Social Sciences students will study a simplified, practical version.
+This change will ensure numeracy for all without forcing advanced math on future poets or athletes.

 2. Three Career Pathways—Choose Your Journey

-Students will now specialize earlier in one of three tracks:
+Students will now specialize earlier in one of the three tracks: STEM (Science, Technology, Engineering, Math), Arts & Sports Science (Creative arts, athletics, performance), and Social Sciences (Business, humanities, languages)

 3. Skills Over Theory